Skip to main content

 Metadata

-Key Management
+Key management

 FlowGuard does not remove the need for good key management.

-• protect signer keys and treasury operators carefully
+• Protect signer keys and treasury operators carefully.

-• use hardware wallets for high-value operations
+• Use hardware wallets for high-value operations.

-• choose signer thresholds that fit your recovery and control needs
+• Choose signer thresholds that fit your recovery and control needs.

-If you want a stronger verification posture, run your own:
+For stronger assurance, run your own:

-• frontend
+• Frontend

-• backend API
+• Backend API

-• indexer
+• Indexer

 That gives you an independent operating view while still using the same on-chain covenants.